-CPS vessels landing in Oregon primarily target Pacific sardine.
+CPS vessels landing in Oregon primarily targeted Pacific sardine until the directed fishery closed in 2015.
 Oregon's LE sardine permit rules stipulate that an at sea observer be accommodated aboard vessels when requested by ODFW.
 ODFW does not have personnel dedicated to observe and document bycatch of non-target species on sardine vessels and available state personnel were unable to conduct onboard observations of any CPS fishery vessels during the 2014 through 2015-2016 fisheries.
 Also, no Federal observers were placed on the vessels.
 To reduce bycatch, the state requires the use of a grate over the intake of the hold to sort out larger species of fish, such as salmon or mackerel.
 The grate size spacing can be no larger than 2-3/8 inches between bars.
 Oregon rules require seine gear logbooks that record incidental catch including salmonids and other species.
 In 2015 Oregon extended these requirements for sardine fishing to purse seine fishing for all coastal pelagic species, including jacksmelt and Pacific herring, except the grate is not required for the market squid fishery.